amurella/Pre-Coursework/README.md

 - Additional: User can pick a background theme color
 - Additional: Can split the check in multiple ways
+- Additional: Displays the value of the default tip

 ## Video Walkthrough